 Why It’s Important:

-A slow website can lead to cart abandonment and lost sales.
+A slow or lagging website can lead to cart abandonment and lost sales.
+Performance testing ensures that the e-commerce website can handle high traffic loads and performs efficiently under different conditions.

 Key Areas to Test:

-- Page Load Speed: Ensure pages load within 2-3 seconds.
+- Page Load Speed: Ensure pages load within 2-3 seconds to prevent user drop-offs.

-- Stress Testing: Test website behavior under peak traffic conditions.
+- Stress Testing: Test how the website behaves under peak traffic conditions (e.g., Black Friday sales).

-- Scalability: Ensure the website can handle increased traffic.
+- Scalability: Ensure the website can handle increased traffic without crashing.

 3. Security Testing